Ex●er●cise for mind and body.

 What is CGC?

-Canine Good Citizen™ (CGC) program: a two-part course designed to help you and your dog be the best you can be–together.
+The Canine Good Citizen™ (CGC) program is a two-part course designed to help you and your dog become the best team possible.

 • Therapy Dog Prep